-Clinical Evidence and Data Supporting the Genecept Assay®
+Clinical Evidence and Data Supporting Genomind®

-This was a naturalistic, un-blinded, prospective analysis of psychiatric patients and clinicians who utilized the commercially available Genecept Assay.
+This was a naturalistic, un-blinded, prospective analysis of psychiatric patients and clinicians who utilized the commercially available Genomind Genecept Assay.
 Results demonstrated a substantial proportion of individuals receiving pharmacogenetic testing showed clinically significant improvements on multiple measures of symptoms, adverse effects, and quality of life, over 3 months.
 When comparing response rates of patients receiving pharmacogenetic testing to the STAR*D trial, we found response rates for patients who use genetic testing far exceed the STAR*D reported response rates at all treatment levels.
-These data demonstrate that the incorporation of pharmacogenetic information into the treatment of patients with mood and anxiety disorders produces benefits in depression and anxiety symptoms, side effects, and overall functioning.
+These data demonstrate that the incorporation of pharmacogenetic information into the treatment of patients with mood disorders and anxiety disorders produces benefits in depression and anxiety symptoms, side effects, and overall functioning.

 Brennan FX et al. A Naturalistic Study of the Effectiveness of Pharmacogenetic Testing to Guide Treatment in Psychiatric Patients with Mood and Anxiety Disorders.
 Primary Care Companion CNS Disorders.
 2015;17(2).

 This large retrospective study utilized medical claims databases of U.S. patients covered by commercial health insurance, Medicare and Medicaid.
-Patients with a psychiatric diagnosis, treatment, and use of the Genecept Assay® were identified and compared with age and disease severity-matched controls that had a psychiatric diagnosis and treatment, but no use of the Assay.
-Patients using the Genecept Assay® showed a statistically significant increase in adherence to medication compared with untested controls, of 6.0%.
-Overall costs (cost of drugs plus outpatient practitioner medical activity) were significantly lower in those with Genecept Assay® guided treatment.
-Over a 4-month follow-up period, those with Genecept Assay® guided treatment demonstrated a relative cost savings of 9.5%, or $562 in total savings.
+Patients with a psychiatric diagnosis, treatment, and use of the Genomind Genecept Assay® were identified and compared with age and disease severity-matched controls that had a psychiatric diagnosis and treatment, but no use of the Assay.
+Patients using the Genomind Genecept Assay® showed a statistically significant increase in adherence to medication compared with untested controls, of 6.0%.
+Overall costs (cost of drugs plus outpatient practitioner medical activity) were significantly lower in those with the Genomind Genecept Assay® guided treatment.
+Over a 4-month follow-up period, those with the Genomind Genecept Assay® guided treatment demonstrated a relative cost savings of 9.5%, or $562 in total savings.

-Our clinical research and development team has chosen to include a comprehensive group of key genes to make up the Genecept Assay.
+Our clinical research and development team has chosen to include a comprehensive group of key genes to make up the Genomind test.
 These genes were selected based on hundreds of studies showing that variations in these genes can inform treatment decisions in psychiatry.
 For a summary of the peer reviewed, published literature supporting the inclusion of these genes in our test, and also cited in every patient report, please request our full Literature Summary from our Customer Service team.

 The Genecept Assay® is a remarkable technologic advancement that has significantly improved our capabilities to optimize patient outcomes.
 We include the test as a part of each new patient evaluation, and have performed the assay on hundreds of patients in the past two years.
 We have learned there is a high level of patient endorsement of the test primarily because of their enhanced understanding of how medication works to help them feel better.